Published: March 17, 2017 (Gulf News)

 Artiana, the UAE’s only home-grown auction house will hold its third online auction of South Asian Art from March 23 to March 27.
 The lots on offer include classical Indian and Gandhara sculptures from the second and third centuries, early Indian miniature paintings and rare works by leading South Asian modern and contemporary painters and sculptors.

 Highlights include breathtaking ancient sculptures of Buddha and Indian deities, S.H.
 Raza’s 1988 painting, ‘Emergence’, which appeared on the cover of Alain Bonfand’s book, Raza; and a large museum-quality work by M. F. Husain titled ‘Islam’, from his Theorama series.
 Estimated prices start at $800 for some miniature paintings.

 A unique feature of Artiana’s auctions is that it does not charge a buyer’s premium, which typically ranges from 25 to 30 percent of the purchase price.
 Thus, buyers have more leeway while bidding and sellers can get better prices.

 The auction catalogue is available at www.artiana.com and those interested can also physically view the artworks at Artiana’s viewing gallery in Downtown Dubai.

-“This is the first time ever that a sale of classical South Asian art is taking place in the region, and we are delighted to have the guidance of world class scholars such as J. P. Losty, an expert in Indian Miniature Paintings, and Renzo Freschi, who specialises in Indian and Gandharan sculptures,” Jagasia says.
+“This is the first time ever that a sale of classical South Asian art is taking place in the region, and we are delighted to have the guidance of world-class scholars such as J. P. Losty, an expert in Indian Miniature Paintings, and Renzo Freschi, who specializes in Indian and Gandharan sculptures,” Jagasia says.

 For more information and registration, visit www.artiana.com